 Do you crave a big bucket of popcorn when you go to the movies?
 How about at home when you fire up your DVD player to watch a late night flick with your sweetie?

-As it turns out, popcorn is one of the healthiest snacks you can eat and polyphenols are the reason why.
+As it turns out, popcorn is one of the healthiest snacks you can eat (far healthier than the much touted edamame) and polyphenols are the reason why.

 Polyphenols are a type of chemical found in plant foods that help neutralize free radicals, those nasty little baddies that damage your cells and contribute to rapid aging.

 Popcorn has one of the highest levels of polyphenols of any plant food – including most fruit!

 According to Joe Vinson, Ph.D., professor of chemistry at the University of Scranton:

 “Popcorn has more antioxidants in total than other snack foods that you can consume and it also has quite a bit of fiber.”